BRDA Gorica Hills wine region

 a delicious Brda starter..

-The only thing Brda really has in common with the rest of Slovenia's mini regions is that it is a small "municipality" with a tiny population of about 6,000 people across 72 square km, which would be a lot bigger if it was flattened!
+But the only thing Brda really has in common with the rest of Slovenia's mini regions is that it is a small "municipality" with a tiny population of about 6,000 people across 72 square km, a lot bigger if it was flattened!

 Green Slovenia is made up of hundreds of these little "island" municipalities, where you can find another different corner of your European dreams..
-Each corner is so culturally and geographically different to the others..
+Each mini region is so culturally and geographically different to the others, but will remind you of somewhere lovely in Europe you have either been or imagined..

 main tower entrance to Smartno.. invaders knock here to come in..